logaretm/vee-validate/docs/guide/messages.md

 ## Field-specific Custom Messages

  You might need to provide different messages for different fields.
-For example, you might want to display an error message for the email field when it's required, but a different messsage when the name is required.
+For example, you might want to display an error message for the email field when it's required, but a different message when the name is required.
 This allows you to give your users a flexible experience and context aware messages.

  To do this you would need to add an object to the dictionary called `custom` like this: